UPDATE – FEBRUARY 2026:

-UPDATE – JUNE 2025: Representatives Joe Morelle (D-NY) and Tom Kean, Jr. (R-NJ) reintroduced the Preventing Deepfakes of Intimate Images Act in March 2025.
+Representatives Joe Morelle (D-NY) and Tom Kean, Jr. (R-NJ) reintroduced the Preventing Deepfakes of Intimate Images Act in March 2023.
 This bipartisan bill would make it a federal crime to share nonconsensual deepfake nudes and offers civil remedies for victims.
-It builds on the momentum of the TAKE IT DOWN Act, signed into law by President Trump in May 2025—the first federal law protecting victims of AI-generated sexual exploitation.
+No action has been taken since it was referred to committee.

 ORIGINAL NEWS STORY: